cmdremily/BoronTrident/motion/README.md

 This means that we do not use any microswitches for endstops.

 ## Why do the Umbilical mod?
-From lurking in the Voron discord, I've observed that the breakage of cables in the drag chains is a quite common failure mode.
-As of May 2023, the sourcing guide and BOM for the Voron Trident only specs "High-Flex Wire" with a minimum strandcount, leaving the builder to their devices.
-However, just because a cable is high flex doesn't mean that it's suitable for use in drag chains.

-Manufacturers like igus and Lapp make cables that are rated specifically for cable chains, they are stiffer to take a larger bend radius in the drag chain among other things.
-But that's not explained to the builder in the BOM, sourcing guide or manual.

-*By using an umbilical we distribute the bend of the cables over the entire length of the umbilical, producing a much lower strain on the cable making it last much longer, even when compared to properly rated cables.*
+Cable failures in the drag chains is a common failure mode in the Voron Discord.
+By using an umbilical we distribute the bend of the cables over the entire length of the umbilical, producing a much lower strain on the cable making it last much longer.

+Note: We pay special attention to the actual cable used to guarantee long operational life and reliability.

 In addition, removing the dragchain does the following:
 * Removes moving components that can cause issues.
 * Reduces the moving mass in the X/Y motion system.
 On average half the cable chains mass must be accelerated during tool-head moves.

 ##  Why do the CAN Bus mod?
-The CAN Bus mod is pretty much mandatory for the umbilical mod.
-Having all the wires that normally go to a toolhead ia long umbilical will get unwieldly and hard to maintain.
-It trades wiring complexity for configuration complexity, and wire failures to PCB failures.
-However, the configuration complexity is a one time cost and the PCB failure is much less likely than individual, non-drag-chain-rated wires.
-So on the whole it's a boost for reliability at the cost of configuration.

-Common problems with CAN Bus, seem to stem from user error at install time or bad choice of cable/mounting.
-With properly rated cable, correct mounting (supplied mods) and install these issues are mitigated.
+The CAN Bus mod is pretty much mandatory for the umbilical mod due to the large number of cables that otherwise would be needed for the toolhead.

+From a reliability point of view:
+* We remove one common failure point, the cable chains.
+* We use cable that is properly rated for the application to guarantee reliability.
+* We introduce more complexity with the CAN bus setup.
+People commonly have issues with CAN bus due to failure to follow the instructions exactly or bad choice of hardware.
-Using CAN Bus also reduces mass in the X/Y motion system by the mass of wires being removed.
+* Using CAN Bus also reduces mass in the X/Y motion system by the mass of wires being removed.

 ## Why do the Sensorless Homing mod?
 The most common criticisms of Sensorless Homing is that it's not as accurate, or simple as dedicated endstops.
 The endstop accuracy is needed to be able to correctly position the nozzle over the Z endstop, if the nozzle is not above the Z endstop, then the bed can potentially crash into the toolhead.
 Crash is bad.